polyverse/zerotect/README.md

     polytect [FLAGS] [OPTIONS]

 FLAGS:
-    -e, --enable-exception-trace    Sets the debug.exception-trace value to enable segfaults to be logged to dmesg.
-    -f, --enable-fatal-signals      Sets the kernel.print-fatal-signals value to enable details of fatals to be logged to dmesg.
+    -v, --verbose    Increase debug verbosity of polytect.
     -h, --help       Prints help information
     -V, --version    Prints version information
-    -v, --verbose                   Increase debug verbosity of polytect.

 OPTIONS:
-    -c, --console <text|json>       Prints all monitored data to the console.
-Optionally takes a value of 'text' or 'json' -n, --node <node_identifier>    All reported events are attributed to this 'node' within your overall organization, allowing for filtering, separation and more...
+        --configfile <filepath>                 Read configuration from a TOML-formatted file.
+When specified, all other command-line arguments are ignored.
+(NOTE: Considerably more options can be configured in the file than through CLI arguments.)
+        --auto-configure <auto-configure>...
+Automatically configure the system on the user's behalf. [possible values: debug.exception-trace, kernel.print-fatal-signals]
+        --console <format>                      Prints all monitored data to the console in the specified format. [possible values: text, json]
-    -p, --polycorder <authkey>      Sends all monitored data to the polycorder service.
+        --polycorder <authkey>                  Sends all monitored data to the polycorder service.
 When specified, must provide a Polyverse Account AuthKey which has an authorized scope to publish to Polyverse.
+        --node <node_identifier>                All reported events are attributed to this 'node' within your overall organization, allowing for filtering, separation and more.
 ```

 #### Notable flags and options

-Two flags and one option are most notable in intended usage.
+Two options are most notable in intended usage.

+1. *--auto-configure: This option commands Polytect to set a kernel flags on your behalf.
+This can be very convenient to both configure the right traces, and ensure the traces stay enabled.
+You can specify this option multiple times with different values to auto-configure:
-1. *-e, --enable-exception-trace*: Setting this flag commands Polytect to set a kernel flag that enables writing exception traces to `/dev/kmsg`  (the kernel message buffer.)
+    * *debug.exception-trace* enables writing exception traces to `/dev/kmsg`  (the kernel message buffer.)

-2. *-f, --enable-fatal-signals*: Setting this flag commands Polytect to set a kernel flag that enables writing fatal signals to `/dev/kmsg` (the kernel message buffer.)
+    * *kernel.print-fatal-signals* enables writing fatal signals to `/dev/kmsg` (the kernel message buffer.)

 3. *-p, --polycorder \<authkey\>*: Setting this option commands polytect to set detected events to the online Polycorder endpoint for pre-build detection analytics.
 It requires an authkey provisioned in the Polyverse Account Manager.